Submit your manuscript

 Your article will be previewed in the editorial office for its quality and suitability for publication in The Information Society (TIS).
-If your article appears to be a work that our readers would be eager to read, it will be sent to an Associate Editor who belongs to TIS' editorial board to manage the review.
-You can correspond directly with the Associate Editor who is managing the review of your article about its status and the nature of any changes required for publication.
+If your article appears to be a work that our readers would be eager to read, it will be sent to an Associate Editor who will then manage the review process for it.

 Taylor & Francis will do everything possible to ensure prompt

 publication.
 Therefore, it is required that each submitted manuscript

 be in complete form.
 Please take the time to check all references,

 figures, tables, and text for errors before submission.